-This course aims to help students ask basic questions about the ultimate meaning of life, to take a comprehensive and holistic world view, and to articulate a coherent values system.
-The basic methodology for teaching the course is comparative and socioanalytic.
+This course will help students to ask basic questions about the ultimate meaning of life, to take a comprehensive and holistic world view, and to articulate a coherent values system.
+The basic methodology for teaching the course is comparative and socio-analytic.
 Transfer students only.
 Offered every semester.